sjstretton/screwed/README.md

 - Presentation of Book
 - Different Levels of Outlines for the Book
 - Specification of Different Releases of the Book (to be updated)
-- Fast facts for Publishers
+- Fast Facts for Publishers
 - About the Team
-- A 5000-word Summary
+- A 5000-Word Summary
-- Notes on Thought Toolkits (Conceptual Ideas behind book)
+- Notes on Thought Toolkits (Conceptual Ideas Behind Book)
-- Chapter Summaries of some of the core chapters
+- Chapter Summaries of Some of the Core Chapters

 # Quick Start Guide